exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 #### Autoprestige explanation
 This is the new equation for prestige.
 It looks intimidating, but it will work normally and you never have to turn it off (you would have to if you didn't use this one later on).
-Here is an explaination for all parts except the normal equation which has an [explanation](https://exponential-idle-guides.netlify.app/guides/basics/#autoprestige-explaination) already.
+Here is an explanation for all parts except the normal equation which has an [explanation](https://exponential-idle-guides.netlify.app/guides/basics/#autoprestige-explaination) already.

 ```
 ((d(smooth(10^10^10^(phi * tau), 1)) > 1)